Vivek4AI/PizzaHut-Sales-Analysis-SQL-Project-/README.md

 - Total revenue generated
 - Top-selling pizzas and popular sizes
 - Category-wise pizza performance
-- Daily and hourly order trends
+- Daily and hourly order trend
 - Percentage contribution of each pizza type to total revenue

 ---